Peace of mind!

 - Checks issues to a third party

 - Bill payer transactions

 Is there a cost for Valley Privilege?

 There is no additional cost associated with Valley Privilege.
-As previously stated, our non-sufficient funds (NSF) fee per overdraft item paid will be deducted from your account and applied to your Valley Privilege coverage amount.
+Our non-sufficient funds (NSF) fee per overdraft item will be assessed against your account and applied to your Valley Privilege coverage amount.

 Repaying overdrafts covered by Valley Privilege